PEI: Anne of Green Gables and so much more

 Thanks to its relaxed maritime vibe backed by a long list of natural and historical attractions, PEI has been luring visitors for decades.

-Much of the credit for its international tourism success lies with one fictional character alone -- Anne of Green Gables.
+Much of the credit for its international tourism success lies with one fictional character: Anne of Green Gables.

 Whether or not you've read the Lucy Maud Montgomery classic, which is set on Prince Edward Island and has been translated into about 20 languages since being published in 1908, it's impossible to escape that feisty redhead's hold over the island.